-The Saint Paul Port Authority has adopted this plan to provide meaningful access to its business development programs and activities by persons with Limited English Proficiency (LEP).
-In accordance with federal guidelines, the Saint Paul Port Authority will make reasonable efforts to provide or arrange free language assistance for its LEP clients where needed.
+The Port Authority of the City of Saint Paul (“SPPA”) has adopted this plan to provide meaningful access to its programs, activities, and services by persons with Limited English Proficiency (“LEP”).
+In accordance with federal guidelines, SPPA will make reasonable efforts to provide or arrange free language assistance for its LEP clients where needed.

 Who Has Access to Assistance

-A person who does not speak English as their primary language and who has limited ability to read, write, speak or understand English may being an LEP individual and may be entitled to language assistance with respect to Saint Paul Port Authority programs and activities.
+A person who does not speak English as their primary language and who has limited ability to read, write, speak or understand English may be a LEP person and may be entitled to language assistance with respect to SPPA programs, activities, and services.

 Meaningful Access

-Meaningful access is free language assistance in accordance with federal standards, which require an organization receiving federal funds to provide meaningful access to LEP individuals.
-If a client asks for language assistance, and the Saint Paul Port Authority determines the client is an LEP person and language assistance is necessary, the Saint Paul Port Authority will make reasonable efforts to provide free assistance.
-Reasonable steps may cease to be reasonable if costs imposed substantially exceed benefits.
-In these cases, the Saint Paul Port Authority may cease assistance.
+Meaningful access is free language assistance in accordance with federal standards which require an organization receiving federal funds to provide meaningful access to LEP individuals.
+If a client asks for language assistance and SPPA determines the client is an LEP person and that language assistance is necessary, SPPA will make reasonable efforts to provide free assistance; however, reasonable steps may cease to be reasonable when the costs imposed substantially exceed benefits.
+In these cases, SPPA may cease assistance.

 Oral and Written Language Conversion

-Language assistance includes interpretation (oral or spoken transfer of a message from one language to another) and translation (written transfer of a message from one language to another).
-The Saint Paul Port Authority will determine when interpretation and/or translation are needed and reasonable.
+Language assistance includes interpretation (oral or spoken transfer of a message from one language to another) and/or translation (written transfer of a message from one language to another).
+SPPA will determine when interpretation and/or translation are needed and reasonable.

 A formal interpreter is covered by the Minnesota Government Data Practices Act and will not disclose non-public data without written authorization from the client.